University of Groningen elections

 - In 2020 elections will be held for the student representatives of the University Council and the Faculty Councils.

-- Notifications about these elections can be the found on the website in due time.
+- Notifications about these elections can be the found on this website in due time.

 - The electoral registers are made available for inspection from 3th till 9th of March 2020.
 Further information about the location will follow.

-- The 2020 University elections (for all students, including fellowship students, and PhD students) will be held from Monday 11 May to Friday 15 May 2020.
+- The 2020 University elections for all students, including fellowship students, and PhD students, will be held from Monday 8 June 7 a.m. to Friday 12 June until 5 p.m.
+2020.

 NB The election notifications will be sent electronically!!